fourjuaneight/blog/content/about.md

 - I build mechanical keyboards now and then.
 - I love cooking.
 I like to think I'm pretty decent at it.
 - I like RPGs.
 Primarily those out of Japan.
 Like the 200-hour-long, convoluted storyline, with 30 characters type of RPGs.
-- I ~~collect~~ and hoard Magic: The Gathering cards kept in an excellent binder I rarely open.
+- I ~~collect~~ hoard [Magic: The Gathering](/mtg/) cards kept in an excellent binder I rarely open.
 Of course, I also record which cards I own on a database and render them on a nice UI on this site.
-Check it on the [MTG](/mtg/) page.
 - I like making lists.
 - I delivered a baby once.
 It was not magical for me, the staff on the ambulance, or the person giving birth.
 It's the most stressful I've ever been in my life.